AwadhyM/mastermind/README.md

 - Custom classes for game elements: `CodePeg`, `FeedbackPeg`, `Board`, `Game`
 - Basic unit tests using CMake and GoogleTest

+C++ features I have used here for the first time:
+  - string_view
+  - Unique Pointers
+  - Base Class

 ## Build Instructions